adobe/antialiased-cnns/README.md

 **Extra Run-Time**

 Antialiasing requires extra computation (but no extra parameters).
-Below, we measure run-time (x-axis, both plots) on a forward pass of batch of 48 images of 224x224 resolution on a GTX 2080.
+Below, we measure run-time (x-axis, both plots) on a forward pass of batch of 48 images of 224x224 resolution on a RTX 2080 Ti.
 In this case, gains in accuracy (y-axis, left) and consistency (y-axis, right) end up justifying the increased computation.

 <img src='https://richzhang.github.io/antialiased-cnns/resources/resnet_timing.jpg' width=800><br>